onehalfatsquared/C-P-fold/README.md

 # CPfold
 Suite of code for studying self assembly and colloidal particle folding in c++.
 Toy implementation done in Matlab.
+Most of the C++ code requires the eigen3 linear algebra library to be properly installed.

 Contains:

 Code for simulating Brownian dynamics of a worm-like chain in 2 and 3 dimensions.
 Can also simulate via Monte Carlo on constraint manifold.